banana-bred/lenopow/README.md

 # lenopow

->Lenovo Ideapad/LEGION battery conservation mode on Manjaro Linux
+>Lenovo Ideapad/LEGION battery conservation mode on Manjaro Linux, Artix Linux, and possibly most Arch-based distributions

 **lenopow** allows managing Lenovo Ideapad's/LEGION's firmware on the battery and shifts between the usual charging thresholds from 95/100% to 55/60%.